MicrosoftDocs/query-docs/query-languages/dax/evaluateandlog-function-dax.md

 - In some cases, this function is not executed due to optimizations.

-- If the log is greater than one million symbols, it is truncated (preserving correct json structure).
+- If the log is greater than one million characters, it's truncated to preserving correct json structure.

 ## Example 1